DirectoryTree/LdapRecord-Docs/core/v3/configuration.md

 > **Important**:
 >
 > - If you do not define a base DN, you will not retrieve any search results from queries.
-> - Your base DN is **case insensitive**.
+> - Your base DN is **case-insensitive**.
 You do not need to worry about incorrect casing.

 ### Username & Password

-To connect to your LDAP server, a username and password is required to be able to query and run operations on your server(s).
+To connect to your LDAP server, you must provide a username and password to be able to query and run operations on your server(s).

 > **Important**:
 >